Lecostarius/Daikin-IR-Reverse/README.md

 I wanted to enable the AC system in a home automation environment of my own design.
 I found this very cool repository and forked it.
 There are other IR libraries, like https://github.com/Arduino-IRremote/Arduino-IRremote and https://github.com/crankyoldgit/IRremoteESP8266 which are both official Arduino libraries and can be installed using the Arduino IDE.
+Inside the IRremoteESP8266 project there is even a file https://github.com/crankyoldgit/IRremoteESP8266/blob/master/src/ir_Daikin.cpp which lists a bunch of references to other projects and websites that also dealt with Daikin remotes.
 Also, there is a big project that unfortunately is all written in Java and hence unsuitable for embedded platforms under https://www.harctoolbox.org, quite interesting as really simplified hardware is used is https://www.harctoolbox.org/arduino_nano.html